armchr/codeapi/tests/README.md

 1. Create the repository structure in `tests/repos/<name>/`
 2. Add the repository to `tests/source.yaml`
-3. Update the `AVAILABLE_REPOS` array in `run_test.sh`
-4. Document the repository in this README
+3. Document the repository in this README

 ## Validating Parser Output

-After running `--build-index`, you can inspect the generated code graph:
+After running `./run_tests.sh`, you can inspect the generated code graph:

 1. **Neo4j Browser**: Connect to `http://localhost:7474` and run Cypher queries
-2. **Test Dump**: Use `--test-dump` to output the graph to a file
-3. **API**: Query the REST API endpoints to verify relationships
+2. **API**: Query the REST API endpoints to verify relationships

 Example Cypher queries:
 ```cypher